-SX-70 is a stunning camera.
-Along with film, it is one of the most technologically advanced products ever created.
-This is Polaroid’s finest offering; world’s one and only foldable instant SLR.
+Along with film, SX-70 is one of the most technologically advanced products ever created.
+This is Polaroid’s finest offering; the world’s one and only foldable instant SLR.

 The company that built it occupied a position of respect and commercial success similar to what Apple is enjoying today.
 It took Polaroid years of research to orchestrate multiple factories working in tandem, acting on a set of new chemical, mechanical, and optical inventions.